khulnasoft/devkit/docs/dev/solver.md

 # Buildkit solver design

-The solver is a component in BuildKit responsible for parsing the build definition and scheduling the operations to the workers for execution.
+The solver is a component in DevKit responsible for parsing the build definition and scheduling the operations to the workers for execution.

 Solver package is heavily optimized for deduplication of work, concurrent